Wood Dust - Health Effects

 - Use protective clothing and gloves to reduce skin exposure.

-- Practice good personal hygiene (e.g., wash or shower to remove dust from skin).
+- Practice good personal hygiene (e.g., wash or shower to remove dust from the skin).
 Wash hands and face when finished a task, and before eating, drinking or smoking.
 Clean clothes by washing or using a vacuum when washing facilities are not available.

 - Bag and seal dust waste to prevent dust from re-entering the air.